Contexts

 example).
 This means the user context is related to one user (PSU) and one and only one bank

-may occur if you launch parallel connector operation for the same user context (so same bank and
+that may occur if you launch parallel connector operation for the same user context (so same bank and

 same user).